CZ-NIC/knot/doc/modules.rst

      - domain: example.com
        module: mod-online-sign/explicit

+  Or use manual policy in an analogous manner, see :ref:`Manual key management<dnssec-manual-key-management>`.

   ..
 NOTE::
-     Only keystore, algorithm, zsk-size, and rrsig-lifetime policy items are relevant to this module.
+     Only id, manual, keystore, algorithm, zsk-size, and rrsig-lifetime policy items are relevant to this module.
 If no rrsig-lifetime is configured, the default value is 25 hours.